neogr3t/rps-bounty/README.md

 # Neosmic RPS: Aptos Rock Paper Scissors Game

 This repository contains an enhanced implementation of a Rock Paper Scissors game built on the Aptos blockchain, featuring a sleek React frontend.
-The project demonstrates the use of Aptos Move for creating a simple yet engaging on-chain game with additional features and improvements, coupled with a modern, responsive user interface.
+It showcases the use of Aptos Move for creating a simple yet engaging on-chain game with additional features and improvements, coupled with a modern, responsive user interface.

 ## Features